Sahil03022001/Timed-Quiz-Assignment/README.md

 The project utilizes cron jobs, which run every minute, to actively monitor the start and end times of each quiz.
 This ensures that the status of a quiz (active or inactive) is updated in real-time.
+Added Caching feature to get All quizzes API and improved its runtime from 287ms to around 11ms.

 The project provides several GET APIs, including: